andrewmoles2/rTrainIntroduction/Workshop4b/rWorkshop4b.md

 Using the tflJourneyType dataset follow the steps:

 1) First lets do some calculations.
-Make a new column called BusTube that is the sum of bus journeys and tube journeys *think back to R4a if you get stuck: data$newcol <- data$col1 + data$col2*.
+Make a new column called BusTube that is the sum of bus journeys and tube journeys *think back to R4a if you get stuck: data$newCol <- data$col1 + data$col2*.
 2) Make another new column called DLR_Tram that is the sum of DLR journeys and Tram journeys.
 3) Make a new dataset called tflSubset that contains the first column, and both your new columns (BusTube & DLR_Tram) *hint: use indexing [,]*
 4) Using `write_csv()` write your tflSubset data to your data file.
 Call it tflSubset.csv.